wearelighthouse/php/README.md

 > Code MUST use 4 spaces for indenting, not tabs.

-There is no budging on this, we **must** all use 4 spaces for intenting!
+There is no budging on this, we **must** all use 4 spaces for indenting!

 Whereas: